When dentists see emerging wisdom teeth are going to cause dental problems, wisdom tooth removal is likely in the cards.

 Wisdom teeth - also known as the third molars - received their nickname because they emerge during young adulthood, when a person has a little more wisdom.
 But why do we wait until the late teenage years to address the issue?
 In fact, if wisdom teeth so often cause complications, why has nature given them to us at all?

 The most widely accepted theory behind wisdom teeth suggests we look to our ancestors in the distant past for answers.
-Early humans had a much different diet than we do today: roots, raw meat, tough plants?foods that would have required a lot of grinding.
+Early humans had a much different diet than we do today: roots, raw meat, tough plants, and foods that would have required a lot of grinding.
 Big, wide molars were the perfect teeth for the job, and that third set of molars would have helped them immensely!
 They also had larger jaws to accommodate these extra teeth.

 Today, we have smaller jaws and eat much softer foods, but our genes still produce third molars!
 When they don’t have enough room to emerge properly, wisdom teeth can begin erupting at angles of 45 degrees or more - even horizontally!
 When teeth grow where there isn’t space for them, they cause a lot of problems.